welliam/code-katas/README.md

 The flight_paths.py file includes a function `shortest_distance` which can be used to determine the shortest path between two cities.
-It returns a path made up of cities.
+It returns a path made up of cities and the associated distance.